 The winter months can see us neglecting our outdoor equipment and furniture.
 When the colder days and darker nights set in, we tend to turn our backs on our gardens and wait patiently — or not, as the case may be — for the return of the sunshine and our opportunity to relax in our outdoor setting once more.

 However, during this time, your equipment can become unusable due to the build-up of unwanted residue.
 The harsh weather can cause havoc on any items left outside, especially your barbecue.
 If you want to make sure you can continue to flip those burgers and sizzle those sausages, keeping on top of the upkeep of your barbecue is essential.
-Here, we will look at the best ways to clean your cooking utensil so that it is fit and ready for action when the weather picks up.
+It is of course important to keep any other cookware clean, with this guide to pots and pans.
+Here, we will look at the best ways to clean your BBQ so that it is fit and ready for action when the weather picks up.

 Set It Ablaze